Archduchess Louise of Austria: Later life

-In London on 25 September 1907 Louise married the Italian musician Enrico Toselli, who was 12 years younger than her.
+In London, on 25 September 1907, Louise married the Italian musician Enrico Toselli, who was 12 years her junior.
 They had one son, Carlo Emmanuele Filiberto, born on 7 May 1908.
-Shortly after her wedding (26 October 1907), King Frederick Augustus III finally located Anna Monika Pia, who was sent to Dresden to live with her siblings and be raised as a member of the Saxon royal house.
+Shortly after the wedding, Louise's former husband finally located Anna Monika Pia, who was sent to Dresden to live with her siblings and be raised as a member of the Saxon royal house.
 In 1908 Louise separated from Toselli, and they divorced in 1912; their son remained with his father.